-- To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of the Company's common stock, upon conversion of the Company's Series X1 Preferred Stock, par value \$0.001 per share, issued in September 2020. - 2.
-To approve the Novus Therapeutics, Inc. 2020 Long Term Incentive Plan. - To ratify an amendment to our bylaws to allow for participation in stockholder meetings by means of virtual meeting technology. - 4.
+- To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of the Company's common stock, upon conversion of the Company's Series X1 Preferred Stock, par value \$0.001 per share , issued in September 2020. - 2.
+To approve the Novus Therapeutics, Inc. 2020 Long Term Incentive Plan. - 3.
+To ratify an amendment to the bylaws of Novus Therapeutics, Inc. to allow for participation in stockholder meetings by means of virtual meeting technology. - 4.
 To approve the adjournment or postponement of the Special Meeting, if necessary, to continue to solicit votes for Proposals Nos.
 1, 2 and/or 3

-The Board of Directors of the Company recommends a vote "FOR" proposals 1-4.
+The Board of Directors of the Company recommends a vote "FOR" each of proposals 1-4.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no direction is made, this proxy will be voted "FOR" proposals 1-4.
-In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Special Meeting or any adjournment or postponement thereof.